Milan

-Milan (/mɪˈlæn/ mil-AN, /USalsomɪˈlɑːn/ mil-AHN, /lmo/; Milano /it/) is the regional capital of Lombardy, in northern Italy, and the second-most populous city in Italy, with a population of 1.36 million in 2025.
-It is the largest city in Italy by urban area, its wider metropolitan area is the largest in Italy, and the fourth-largest in the European Union, with an estimated population of 6.1 million.
+Milan (Note: English: /mɪˈlæn/ mil-AN, /USalsomɪˈlɑːn/ mil-AHN; /lmo/; Milano /it/.) is the capital and largest city of the region of Lombardy, in northern Italy, and the seat of the Metropolitan City of Milan.
+It is the second-largest city in Italy after the country’s capital, Rome, with a population of 1,362,863 in 2026.
+The city's wider metropolitan area is the largest in Italy, and the fourth-largest in the European Union, with an estimated population of 6.55 million.
+Milan is considered Italy's economic capital, and its metropolitan area accounts for about 20% of the country's GDP.

-Founded around 590 BC by a Celtic tribe, Milan was conquered by the Romans in 222 BC, who Latinized the name of the city into Mediolanum and made it the capital of the Western Roman Empire.
+Founded around 590 BC by a Celtic tribe, Milan was conquered by the Romans in 222 BC, who Latinized the name of the city into Mediolanum.
+From AD 284 to 402, it served as capital of the western part of the Roman Empire.
 In the Late Medieval period, the wealthy Duchy of Milan was one of the greatest forces behind the Renaissance.
-A major center of the Italian Enlightenment during the Early modern period, Milan's cultural and political struggle against Austrian domination was crucial in the reunification of the Kingdom of Italy.
+As a major center of the Italian Enlightenment during the Early modern period, Milan's cultural and political struggle against Austrian domination was crucial in the reunification of the Kingdom of Italy.
 From the 19th century onwards, Milan led the industrial and financial development of Italy.

-Milan is considered the economic capital of Italy, and a major international center of industry, finance, science, communications, fashion, art and tourism.
-In terms of international connectedness, as of 2024, Milan was classified as an "Alpha" city by the Globalization and World Cities Research Network.
+Milan is a major international center of industry, finance, science, communications, fashion, art and tourism.
+Milan was classified as an "Alpha" city by the Globalization and World Cities Research Network.
 Milan's business district hosts Borsa Italiana, Italy's main stock exchange (part of the Euronext consortium, the world's sixth-largest by market capitalization) and the headquarters of numerous national corporations, including eight Fortune 500 Europe companies.
-As of 2023, Milan and its special metropolitan authority have the largest GDP and the highest per-capita GDP of any other Italian province.
+As of 2023, Milan and its special metropolitan authority have the largest GDP and the highest per-capita GDP of any Italian province.

-Milan is a global fashion capital and a major international tourist destination, appearing among the most visited cities in the world, ranking second in Italy after Rome, fifth in Europe and sixteenth in the world.
+Milan is a global fashion capital and a major international tourist destination, being one of the most visited cities in the world, ranked second in Italy after Rome, fifth in Europe and sixteenth in the world.
 The city is a major cultural center, with museums and art galleries that feature some of the most important collections in the world, including major works by Leonardo da Vinci.
-It also hosts numerous educational institutions, academies and universities, with 11% of the national total of enrolled students.Milan hosts several international events and fairs, including Milan Fashion Week and the Milan Furniture Fair, which are among the world's largest in terms of revenue, visitors and growth.
-The city is served by many luxury hotels and is the fifth most starred in the world by Michelin Guide.
+Milan hosts numerous educational institutions, including academies and universities that account for 11% of the national total of enrolled students.
+Milan hosts several international events and fairs, including Milan Fashion Week and the Milan Furniture Fair, which are among the world's largest in terms of revenue, visitors and growth.
+Milan has many luxury hotels and is the fifth most starred in the world by Michelin Guide.
 It hosted the Universal Exposition in 1906 and 2015.
-In the field of sports, Milan is home to two of Europe's most successful football teams, AC Milan and Inter Milan, and one of Europe's main basketball teams, Olimpia Milano.
-Milan will host the Winter Olympic and Paralympic games for the first time in 2026, together with Cortina d'Ampezzo.
+In the field of sports, Milan is home to two of Europe's most successful football teams, AC Milan and Internazionale Milano (Inter Milan), and one of Europe's main basketball teams, Olimpia Milano.
+The city also co-hosted the Winter Olympic and Paralympic games in 2026.